 Section 16(a) of the Securities Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership with the SEC, the NYSE and us.
-Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2010 our executive officers, directors and 10% shareholders, other than Harold C. Simmons, complied with all applicable filing requirements under section 16(a).
-Due to an unintentional oversight by our staff, Mr. Simmons filed one Form 4 reporting one late transaction.
+Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2011 our executive officers, directors and 10% shareholders complied with all applicable filing requirements under section 16(a).